A Tiny Egg for the Longest Insect

-We have added another record breaking insect to our collection with the hatching of the world's longest insect from a tiny egg only 4mm long
+London Zoo has added another record breaking insect to its collection with the hatching of the world's longest insect from a tiny egg only 4mm long!

 The Malaysian giant stick insect Phoebaeticus serratipes hatches out of the tiny egg at a staggering 60mm long.
 It manages to reach this length by moulting its skin as it hatches.